SamT6/Project_Footprint/README.md

 =================

 <img src="./img/logo-short.png" width="500">  \
+Footprint allows everyday people to contribute to this world in two ways, work on projects that's important to them and propose on Footprint to get financial support, or become a funder and help others achieve their goals.
+The platform aims to change the world for the better by hosting projects to solve important and urgent issues we face today.
+Education, Climate Change, Mental Health, and countless other problems that need soving.
-Change token, or CHG, is the currency on Footprint for funders to support meaningful projects  \
+Change token, or CHG, is the token on Footprint for funders to support meaningful projects. \
 <img src="./img/change-token-2.png" width="200">

 ## Directory Structure
-* truffle-react - main directory, from truffle react box, contains all three contracts, frontend react
+* truffle-react - main directory, from truffle react box, contains all three contracts, frontend react code (under client folder)
 * docs - documents on design pattern, security methods, and contract address
 * img - images of projects (project logo, token logo, screenshots)
-* resources
+* resources - learning material, better UI template,  future reference

 ## Contracts
-* Footprint.sol
+* Footprint.sol - platform for proposing and funding projects
-* CHGToken.sol
+* CHGToken.sol - CHG token
-* DEX.sol
+* DEX.sol - decentralized exchange of ETH anf CHG

 Interaction between contracts:\
 <img src="./img/interaction.png" width="500">

-## Truffle
+## Run Project Locally
+### React
+Under _truffle-react/client directory_,
+run ``` npm install ``` to get all necessary dependencies, then run ``` npm start ``` to start local host server

+### Truffle (if re-deploying contracts)
+Under _truffle-react_ directory,
+run ``` truffle compile ``` to compile contracts, then run ``` truffle migrate --network rinkeby --reset ``` to deploy contracts to Ethereum rinkeby testnet, optionally, run ``` truffle test ``` to run test cases on contracts (defined under _truffle-react/test_).
+After successfully deploying contracts, make sure to go to _truffle-react/client/src/contracts_ to get all contracts abi and address information and put into _abi.js_

 Deployment process:
+After running ``` truffle migrate ```, truffle will deploy DEX.sol first, which in its constructor deploys CHGToken.sol, then we'll take the address of CHG token and pass it as a parameter to deploy Footprint.sol

 ## Future Improvements
 pending projects before entering \